 Under National Treatment, foreign companies are entitled to the same legal protection, market access, and business opportunities as domestic companies.
 This principle creates a level playing field and encourages foreign investments by providing confidence and security to foreign businesses operating in a host country.

 Furthermore, National Treatment promotes economic growth and development by encouraging competition and innovation.
 When foreign companies are treated equally to domestic companies, it stimulates healthy competition in the market.
 This competition drives companies to improve their products and services, leading to innovation and technological advancements.
-Ultimately, this benefits consumers by providing them with a wider range of high-quality options at competitive prices.
+Ultimately, this benefits consumers by providing them with a wider range of high-quality options at competitive prices, directly impacting both individual patients and the broader population.
+Innovation and competition also increase the value delivered to consumers by ensuring that products and services better align with their needs and offer improved outcomes.

 In addition, National Treatment plays a crucial role in fostering international cooperation and strengthening diplomatic relations between countries.
 By treating foreign companies fairly and providing them with the same opportunities as domestic companies, it demonstrates a commitment to open and transparent trade practices.
 This can help build trust and goodwill between nations, leading to increased collaboration in other areas such as diplomacy, security, and cultural exchange.